sethvincent/level-model/README.md

 # level-model

-A higher-level module for creating content models using levelup as db.
+A higher-level module for creating content models using [levelup](http://npmjs.org/levelup) as db and [is-my-json-valid](http://npmjs.org/is-my-json-valid) for validation.

 ## Example